yunfanY-bot/flight-search/RESULTS.md

-## BUT, if we input lax and PVG, it will show
+## BUT, if we input lax instead of LAX, it will show

 No such airport!